Huy-DNA/MPiSC/code/ltqueue/report/main.typ

 == LTQueue algorithm

 LTQueue's idea is to maintain a tree structure as in @ltqueue-tree.
 Each enqueuer is represented by the local SPSC node at the bottom of the tree.
 Every SPSC node in the local queue contains data and a timestamp indicating when it's enqueued into the SPSC.
-For consistency in node structures, we consider the leaf nodes of the tree to be the ones that are attached to the local SPSC of each enqueuer.
+For consistency in node structure, we consider the leaf nodes of the tree to be the ones that are attached to the local SPSC of each enqueuer.
 Every internal node contains the minimum timestamp among its children's timestamps.

 #place(
   center + top,